Unavoidable: Facts

 Like his previous album, Unavoidable 躲不過 is a trilingual album consisting of 8 Mandarin songs, 1 English song and 1 Malay song.
 The order of the songs according to language is also the same; the English and Malay songs are the 9th and last songs respectively.
 As before, Daniel re-sings an existing English song and recorded one of the Malay songs he sang during his days in Malaysian Idol 2.

-No. 1 hit song Because of Love 因爲有愛 is a remake of Danny Wen Li Ming's song of the same title.
+No. 1 hit song "Because of Love 因爲有愛" is a remake of Danny Wen Li Ming's song of the same title.
 Rap lyrics were added.
 Daniel sang the song while Danny rapped.

-Unavoidable 躲不過 is a Mandarin cover song of Only Human, the theme song for Japanese true story-television drama 1 Litre of Tears １リットルの涙 sung by Korean artist, K. 1 Litre of Tears started screening on Malaysian private channel 8TV on 4 August 2007 from 6 pm to 7 pm every Saturday.
+"Unavoidable 躲不過" is a Mandarin cover song of "Only Human", the theme song for Japanese true story-television drama 1 Litre of Tears 1リットルの涙 sung by Korean artist, K.

-Everytime is an existing English song sung by British boy band, a1, in 1999.
+"Everytime" is an existing English song sung by British boy band, a1, in 1999.

-Angin Malam is an existing Malay song sung by Indonesian singer, Broery Marantika.
+"Angin Malam" is an existing Malay song sung by Indonesian singer, Broery Marantika.
 It is also one of the three songs sung by Daniel during the Grand Finale of Malaysian Idol 2 in 2005.
-Other two songs are Heaven Knows (by Rick Price and Mimpi, both recorded in his first album.
+Other two songs are "Heaven Knows" (by Rick Price and "Mimpi", both recorded in his first album.

 Music videos

-Daniel produced MVs for the first two songs in this album, i.e. Because of Love 因爲有愛 and Love is Under The Sky.
+Daniel produced MVs for the first two songs in this album, i.e. "Because of Love 因爲有愛" and "Love is Under The Sky".
 However, the MVs do not exactly come together with purchase of the album.
-Early grabbers are given a free VCD containing the MV for the song Because of Love 因爲有愛 only.
-The MV for Love is Under The Sky, on the other hand, is found in the celebration edition of this album.
+Early grabbers are given a free VCD containing the MV for the song "Because of Love 因爲有愛" only.
+The MV for "Love is Under The Sky", on the other hand, is found in the celebration edition of this album.